alanng10/class-lang/Info/Article/Word/a.md

 Words "prusate", "precate", "pronate" and "private" have meanings that are applicable to all, child, local, and self.

-Words "inf", "while" and "ret" have meanings that are conditionally, conditionally trigger again, and resulted.
+Words "inf", "while" and "return" have meanings that are conditionally, conditionally trigger again, and refer result.

 Words "and", "orn" and "not" have meanings that are both true, any one true, and untrue.